 When you turn your ankle the other way, so that the sole of the foot is facing outward, this is called a medial ligament sprain.
 This damages the ligaments on the inside of a person's ankle.
 Medial ligament sprains are fairly rare.

-If you repeatedly sprain the same ankle or feel pain for more than 4 weeks, you may have what's called a chronic sprain.
+If you repeatedly sprain the same ankle or feel pain for more than 4 to 6 weeks, you may have what's called a chronic sprain.
 This type of lasting sprain can flare up and be made worse by activities that involve rolling or twisting the feet, like running, dancing, or playing sports.

 Can I Prevent a Sprained Ankle?